nosoop/SM-TFCustomWeaponAttributes/README.md

 functions on setting speed / health modifiers on the sword with DHooks.
 * `damage to heals`:  Straight port and used external copy of `TF2_HealPlayer`.
 Now capable of specifying damage multiplier returned as heals.
+* `exploding sapper timer`:  Modified so the attribute takes `key=value` pairs (instead of having to use multiple attributes).
+Also improved the weapon switch logic and timer handling.

 [TF-OnTakeDamage]: https://github.com/nosoop/SM-TFOnTakeDamage